 Anyway, she made me an offer: if we let the dinner go ahead, she would invite one of our pickets to cross our picket line.
 They could then explain to the diners who had crossed our picket line why they shouldn’t have crossed our picket line.
 Okay, read that again.
 Got it?
 Did we accept the offer?
 As if.

 The picket was back in place.
-By now, we had supporters from the local Trades Council, including the impressive Daryl O’Levely*, and from other unions, including current members of the band.
+By now, we had supporters from the local Trades Council, including the impressive Darren O’Grady (“and don’t forget Darren, standing his ground”), and from other unions, including current members of the band.
 We were incredulous at the actions of our local Labour Party – the party formed largely from the trade union movement.

 Confusion reigned as some people arrived for the dinner.
 A small number went inside the college.
-Niall Gerald*, the former MP for the area, turned up and began to help turn people away.
-There was no sign of India Empy* or of Carrie-Anne Slate* (I discovered months later that the Party feared a photo of a Shadow Minister crossing a picket line).
-We eventually found out that what was left of the guests, including Empy* and Slate*, had gone to an Indian restaurant a few miles away to try to salvage the chaos (“better go for a curry instead”).
+Neil Gerrard, the former MP for the area, turned up and began to help turn people away.
+There was no sign of Stella Creasy or of Caroline Flint (I discovered months later that the Party feared a photo of a Shadow Minister crossing a picket line).
+We eventually found out that what was left of the guests, including Creasy and Flint, had gone to an Indian restaurant a few miles away to try to salvage the chaos (“better go for a curry instead”).

 We had seen off the disgraceful threat to the strike.
 We disbanded our picket line and went to the pub (“you know this story ends up in the Rose & Crown”).

 Those involved in organising the shambles might consider this: they could have postponed the whole thing a week before the event, held it on another night and raised some funds.
 Instead, they chose the dishonourable path and lost both money and credibility.
 And Steve White & The Protest Family gained a dance number.

 So when was Orient’s season over?
 Last week after the Star Man Dinner kerfuffle?
 When Dean Cox and Unlucky Alf got injured?
 Not until the beer runs out?